Kjaerandsen/IG2NLP/ig2nlp/readme.md

 ## Python programs:

-### runner.py
+### ig2nlp.py

 Takes an integer in the form

-`python runner.py 0`
+`python ig2nlp.py 0`

-The integer is the id of the statement which the runner automatically annotates.
+The integer is the id of the statement which the program automatically annotates.
 A value of negative 1 (-1) goes through all statements instead.
 This statement is located in a JSON object in the file `input.json`, where the JSON data has the structure: